JayHoltslander/Sketch-Make-Long-Shadow/README.md

 Sketch Make Long Shadow
 ==========================

-Create long shadows quickly and easily.
+Create long shadows from shapes and text layers quickly and easily.

 **How to use**